 This case is closer to being over than it has ever been, but it’s not over yet.

-Even if TNG wins the current litigation over the amended permit, and Taseko does not appeal, the mine will not be dead.
-Rather, a victory in this judicial review would mean the Court orders the Province to reconsider its decision to permit Taseko’s drilling program.
+Even if TNG wins the current litigation and Taseko does not appeal, the mine will not necessarily be dead.
+A victory in this judicial review could mean that the permits are quashed, or that the Court orders the Province to reconsider its decision to permit Taseko’s drilling program.
 The Tsilhqot’in would still need legal support to represent their interests and participate in BC’s reconsideration process.

 Further, focused effort is needed to support the Tsilhqot’in to permanently protect the area through the Dasiqox Tribal Park Initiative, which envisions a management regime that prioritizes Tsilhqot’in values such as ecosystem protection, cultural revitalization and sustainable livelihoods.